 « All happy families are alike; each unhappy family is unhappy in its own way. »

 That is what this blog is about.
-Not theory in isolation, but the hard-won lessons from applying machine learning where the stakes are real: where a model's output drives business decisions, where business managers need transparency on a model's behavior, and where failure has tangible consequences.
+Not theory in isolation, but the bruised insights from applying machine learning where the stakes are real: where a model's output drives business decisions, where business managers need transparency on a model's behavior, and where failure has tangible consequences.
 The gap between an interesting algorithm and a reliable production system is vast, and it is in that gap that most business value resides.

 If any of this resonates or you see things differently, I would enjoy hearing from you.